 Employees are entitled to the following carer's leave for ill or injured family members:

-Employees are entitled to two days of paid bereavement leave but must provide the employer with the required documents.
+Employees are entitled to 20, 5 or 2 days of paid bereavement leave but must provide the employer with the required documents.

 Employers are required to take out private insurance to cover employees in case of a work injury.
 During the first 12 months of disability, the worker receives 70% of their earnings and 75% after that.
 This benefit is paid until recovery, or permanent disability takes effect.